Please visit Facebook for our latest updates: The Community Project: Ethiopia

 The Classroom Gardens, Bamboo Nursery and Apple Orchard

 are now an integral part of the life sustaining education we provide to our students and the community.
 The vegetable gardens, apple orchard and bamboo nursery provide the community and our children with state of the art agricultural knowledge and training in growing their own healthy vegetables, fruits and herbs.

 The bamboo nursery is a research propagation project to supply the local farmers with a new and beneficially economic crop.
 Bamboo is used as a construction material for houses and furniture, as biofuel and the young shoots can be eaten.
 Our esteemed plant biologist and biodiversity manager, Debre Birhan University professor, Dr. Abiyou Tilahun, continues to expand the agricultural knowledge and economic foundation to support the community.

-We have completed the first four classrooms serving 103 kindergarteners.
-Our composting toilets are nearly complete.
-They will recycle waste back to the nutrient poor soil, as fertilizer.
-Our Handwashing Station, built by Engineers Without Borders and generously funded by ADK, the international organization of women educators, is a key to sanitation and good health at the school.
+Our demonstration apple orchard and bamboo propagation nursery, founded and supervised by Dr. Abiyou, are growing well and will add great economic and health benefits to our community.
+Our composting toilets are complete and functioning.
+They recycle waste back to the nutrient poor soil, as fertilizer.
+Our handwashing station, built by Engineers Without Borders and generously funded by ADK, the international organization of women educators, is a key to sanitation and good health at the school.
 Access to handwashing has been critical to the good health and protection of the children and families during the pandemic.
-Now we need to build the next 4 classrooms so our children have the next grades to go to!

 The Israeli agricultural charity, CultivAid, gave us 1000 vegetable plants this summer and we are now planning a partnership to build a chicken farm together on our 10 acre site to get egg protein into the diets of the children and offer economic benefit for the community as a business.

 STEMpower, Ethiopia, building STEM labs at every public university in Ethiopia, has given us funding for our own elementary school STEM lab, to be added to our next classroom building.